Curriculum By Grade

 Spanish: Nouns & verbs added to vocabulary & language knowledge through story & imitation while using multidisciplinary teaching methods.

-History & Geography: Ancient history & Middle Eastern geography are taught through Old Testament stories.
+History & Geography: Ancient history & Middle Eastern geography are taught through stories of the Hebrew people.
+Home surroundings lessons teach about how people have traditionally lived in various regions of the world.
 A small scale house building project introduces early culture housing by geographic region.

 Music: Students learn recorder, are introduced to violin & begin music notation.
 Choral music reflects language arts & history curriculum